bninja/bdist-venv2/README.rst

       --bdist-dir (-b)     temporary directory for creating the distribution --location-dir (-l)  location where virtualenv will be installed to (default: relocatable)
-      --plat-name (-p)     platform name to embed in generated filenames (default: linux-x86_64)
+      --extras (-e)        list of extras to included in the virtualenv --plat-name (-p)     platform name to embed in generated filenames (default: linux-x86_64)
       --keep-temp (-k)     keep the installation tree around after creating the distribution
-      --dist-dir (-d)      directory to put final built distributions in --format (-f)        archive format to create (tar, ztar, gztar, zip) (default: none)
+      --keep-compiled      keep compiled files in the distribution --dist-name (-n)     name of the built distribution --dist-dir (-d)      directory to put final built distributions in --format (-f)        archive format to create (tar, ztar, gztar, zip) (default: none)